 Picnicking can be enjoyed in the Cades Cove picnic area, complete with tables, grills, and restrooms or at other sites without picnic facilities.
 The picnic area is located near the beginning/end of the loop road.
 Some food and drinks are available at the nearby Cades Cove Campground Store.
 Stoves, grills, and other fires are prohibited outside of the picnic area and designated campsites.

-Bike riding is an increasingly popular method of touring the Cove.
-From approximately May through September of each year, the loop road is closed to motorized traffic on Wednesday and Saturday mornings until 10 a.m.
-Many bicyclists and walkers enjoy traveling the road during these hours.
+From approximately May through September of each year, the loop road is closed to motorized traffic on Wednesday and Saturday mornings until 10 AM.
+Many bicyclists enjoy traveling the road during these hours.
 At other times, both motorized and non-motorized visitors share the road and must be aware of one another.
 The gravel roads of Sparks or Hyatt Lanes can be used to shorten the loop and to avoid the steepest hills.
 Drinking water and restrooms are found only at the beginning/ end of the loop and at the Cable Mill area, six miles into the loop.
 Bikes and helmets are available for rent through the Cades Cove Campground Store.
 Bicycles are not permitted on trails or off-road.

 Camping is permitted only in the developed campground or designated backcountry sites.
 Camping in bear country necessitates the proper storage of food, and leave no trace principles need to be followed to care for the park.
 All backcountry water should be treated before drinking.
 The frontcountry campground, located at an elevation of 1807', offers 159 sites, two of which are wheelchair accessible.
 Sites can accommodate trailers up to 35' or motorhomes up to 40'.
 There are no hook-ups.
 13x13' tent pads can accommodate two tents and six people.
 Flush toilets and cold running water are available at comfort stations; however, there are no showers.
 Sites include picnic tables, lantern hangers, and fire rings.